I’m sure you’ve had the opportunity once or twice in your life to sample some savoury French toast. Maybe more than once?

 In summary, here’s just a few ideas you can experiment with.
 I am sure you will find your favourite topping.

-For the SAVOURY French toast version you can use the following:
+For the Savoury French toast

 - ketchup (my childhood secret combination)